Home Remodeling Costs in Los Angeles

 How much do Accessory Dwelling Units (ADUs) cost in Los Angeles?

 An ADU is a secondary housing unit on a single-family residential lot.
 They tend to be adjacent to a primary housing unit, and are usually much smaller than the average home.
-You can learn more about them here, as well as the numerous new laws passed in 2016 and 2019 that are encouraging their proliferation in California by making them faster, easier, and more efficient to build.
+You can learn more about building ADUs, as well as the numerous new laws passed in 2016 and 2019 that are encouraging their proliferation in California by making them faster, easier, and more efficient to build.

 Existing electrical and plumbing

 Sweeten general contractors have worked on projects that range from about $50,000 to over $200,000, depending on whether they are conversions or ground-up constructions.
 There are numerous other factors that come into play.
 Importantly, what you have to work with is key—are you converting an existing structure that has electrical and/or plumbing?
 If so, it could be a relatively affordable proposition.
 Sweeten contractors Anna & Vahik tell us that in Los Angeles County, conversions average about $75,000 while ground-up constructions start at a range between $125,000 to $150,000.

 The specifics of an ADU conversion will cause a wide variance in the costs associated with bringing it to compliance.
 Some Sweeten contractors have been able to convert garages to ADUs with a $58,000 budget, which already had plumbing (sewer) and its own electrical service.
 Another old garage was completely converted costing about $196,000.

 Costs for remodeling permits in Los Angeles